jaytar0/DE_flow_anime_2022/md_collection/docker_airflow.md

 Continuing from the data exploration phase, we are ready to get docker and all environments setup.
 Before this I had already setup a git repo and opened it in visual studio code.

+> Also on a side note I had created my credentials and accounts for snowflake so I had my connection details for the upload process, you will see more on what it actually looks like in the next step

 1. We will be using airflow for pipeline orcehstration purposes.
 I picked airflow because it was the most common one being used but would also like to learn other methods in the future like (prefect and dagster).
 2. Our DAG(s) (directed acrylic graph), will be defined in this process helping with the automation, shceduling, and reusability of our extract and load phases.
 3. Docker will be used to create containers and images that run our processes/services, we will be defining this via the docker-compose file.